zerobasedindex/zerobasedindex.github.io/_posts/2015-1-28-Slow-Down-My-Internet.md

 Be sure to remember to turn it off when you're done.
 Also, this is only to be used for good, not for screwing with your co-worker who left a root shell open on his computer, even if he's asking for it.

+## Edit

+_If you want to checkout some scripts that wrap up all of this for and translate it for you into Mac land, checkout Tyler Treat's [Comcast Go Scripts](https://github.com/tylertreat/Comcast)._

 ## Links and References

 1. [The Inspiring StackOverflow Question](http://stackoverflow.com/questions/614795/simulate-delayed-and-dropped-packets-on-linux)